|Tooth Extraction |

 Surgical extractions generally cause more pain after the procedure than simple extractions.
 The level of discomfort and how long it lasts will depend on how difficult it was to remove the tooth.
 Your dentist may prescribe pain medicine for a few days and then suggest an NSAID.
 Most pain disappears after a couple of days.

 A cut in the mouth tends to bleed more than a cut on the skin because it cannot dry out and form a scab.
 After an extraction, you'll be asked to bite on a piece of gauze for 20 to 30 minutes.
 This pressure will allow the blood to clot.
-You still have a small amount of bleeding for the next 24 hours or so.
+You will still have a small amount of bleeding for the next 24 hours or so.
 It should taper off after that.
 Don't disturb the clot that forms on the wound.

 You can put ice packs on your face to reduce swelling.
 Typically, they are left on for 20 minutes at a time and removed for 20 minutes.
 If your jaw is sore and stiff after the swelling goes away, try warm compresses.